Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 What is nature like in Hawaii?

 In Hawaii, you will find a diverse ecosystem, with over 25,000 unique species.
+Snorkelers and scuba divers will love Hawaii’s rich marine life.
 Spinner dolphins, green sea turtles, humpback whales, and Hawaiian Monk seals live and play near the shores of the Hawaiian islands.

-I’d say the biggest contrast to the Big Island is Kauai.
-Kauai, dubbed “The Garden Isle,” is home to so much lush greenery.
-And you could drive from one end of the island to the other in two hours.
+On the opposite end of the spectrum is Kauai, appropriately nicknamed “The Garden Isle.”
+It’s incredibly lush, packed with greenery, and small enough that you can drive from one end of the island to the other in about two hours.

 Costa Rica vs Hawaii: Notable Destinations